Prathmeshchipte/Prathmeshchipte/README.md

-- 🔭 I’m currently working on Data Analyst.
+- 🔭 I’m currently working as Data Analyst at Eclerx.
 - 🌱 I’m currently learning Python,SQL and much more.
 - 📫 How to reach me: prathmeshchips@gmail.com.
 - ⚡ Fun fact: Like to interract with people,to gain some knowledge/ideas.